xdmushui/partner-center-sdk/develop/assign-licenses-to-a-user.md

 ### Request headers

-See [Partner Center REST headers](headers.md) for more information.
+For more information, see [Partner Center REST headers](headers.md).

 ### Request body